alfonso-torres/eng84_2tier_architecture_AWS/README.md

 When the presentation layer (interface) runs on a client and a data layer/structure (database) gets stored on a server.
 Basically, when each instance is run on a separate machine.
 It separates these two components into different locations.
 Having separate layers can improve performance and scalability.
 Easy to maintain.

+## Create instances for App and Database

 Let's create our two instance but without defining our VPC.
 We want to make two instances working properly, giving the correct service.
-Then we will dive into VPC.
+We will connect our App with the Database to create our 2-Tier architecture correctly.

 ### EC2 INSTANCE FOR OUR NODEAPP